halfdane/dsedley/content/website/about.md

 ---

 - The site is built using the static site generator [hugo](http://gohugo.io/).
+- The used theme is based on [Bootie Docs](https://github.com/key-amb/hugo-theme-bootie-docs)
 - The sources can be found on [https://github.com/halfdane/dsedley](github).
 - The build runs on [travis-ci](https://travis-ci.org/halfdane/dsedley)